 We have experienced a very warm start to the Summer this year and I haven’t wanted to have the oven on.
 Yet, when I’m baking brownies, it is such a short baking time that I haven’t minded.
 Similarly, meringues bake at a low oven temperature, so why not try this Raspberry Chocolate Pavlova?
 Finally why not try one of the many ice cream recipes here on my blog?
 It is so much fun coming up with new and delicious flavours!

-I hope that whatever you are making, baking and creating in your kitchens, you have fun preparing and sharing your feast.
+Whatever you are making, baking and creating in your kitchens, you have fun preparing and sharing your feast.

 No part of this post may be reproduced or duplicated without the written permission of the owner.
 Please see my Diclosure Policy.Share